-Thank you for accepting our offer of employment.
+To our newest employees, we thank you for accepting our offer of employment.
+To our existing employees, thank you for your on-going dedication and commitment to our mission.
 We are proud of our successes and believe that one of the reasons for our strong reputation is a team of well-qualified staff that have a passion for the work they do.
 We hope that you will find the FAWIC a place where you can be challenged, openly communicate with your co-workers, and contribute to our continued success.
 We are glad to have you as a part of our team.